There’s a warning sign at our local airport. I suspect it was inspired by a conversation a staff member had with my mother.

 “Security?” said Mum.
 “For heaven's sake!”

 My mother can be quite witty—biting even.
 But in this situation, where she was completely oblivious to the context, it wasn't the least bit funny.
-Things got worse when I tried to explain about the terror attacks.
+Things got worse when I tried to explain about the terror attacks and heightened security measures.

-“Of course I’m a terrorist—my bag is absolutely full of bombs!”
-Mum said sarcastically.
+“Of course, I’m a terrorist—my bag is absolutely full of bombs!”
+Mum retorted sarcastically.

 We were immediately marched off to the emergency counter for more detailed questioning.
-Once there, I whispered something about Mum having Alzheimer's disease and all was forgiven.
+Once there, I whispered something to the airport staff about Mum having Alzheimer's disease and all was forgiven.

-The next time I visited the airport, there was the sign: “We take all jokes about security seriously.
-Police/authorities will be informed and criminal charges may apply.
-Your safety and security is our priority.”
+The next time I visited the airport, I was greeted by a sign that said, “We take all jokes about security seriously.
+Police/authorities will be informed, and criminal charges may apply.
+Your safety and security are our priority.”

 Memory problems can get you into some sticky situations.
 As a caregiver, it’s hard to know what to tell people.
 Failing to forewarn others can be distressing and confusing for all concerned, but sometimes I feel resentful.
-Surely I shouldn't have to tell people.
+Surely, I shouldn't have to tell people.
 Things should just unfold naturally without me prefacing every situation with an explanation of Mum’s condition.
+I imagine that would be humiliating for her.
 Regardless, I’m going with the “forewarned is best” policy more often than not these days.
 This is for my own sake and Mum’s.
+The key is finding a subtle and dignified way of tipping off the people we encounter when we’re out and about.

-Of course, you can't prepare everyone, and you shouldn’t have to, either.
+Of course, you can't prepare everyone, and you shouldn’t have to either.
 But for those tricky occasions when you're dealing with a shop assistant or a ticketing officer, it's great to have something up your sleeve.
-My trick is a small business-sized card courtesy of my local Alzheimer's organization.
+My trick is a small business-sized card courtesy of my local Alzheimer's organization called a “companion card.”
 When things are going awry, I slip it out of my wallet and discreetly slide it across the counter to the person we are working with.

 It says, “My companion has an illness which causes memory loss and confusion.
 Please excuse any unusual behavior.”

-I wish I’d had it with me that day at the airport.
+I wish I’d had one of these Alzheimer’s companion cards with me that day at the airport.